|

-Tuatara are REM's Peter Buck,
+Tuatara with REM's Peter Buck,

 Luna's bassist Justin Harwood,